kazuyamashi/cocore/zedboard/build_instruction/xillybus_and_ros_on_ubuntu_on_zedboard_en.md

-# Xillybus and ROS on Ubuntu on Zybo
+# Xillybus and ROS on Ubuntu on ZedBoard

 ###Goal of this tutorial

-Bilding a system which runs Xillybus IP and ROS(Robot Operarting System) Indigo on Ubuntu14.04 on [Zybo](https://reference.digilentinc.com/reference/programmable-logic/zybo/start)
+Bilding a system which runs Xillybus IP and ROS(Robot Operarting System) Indigo on Ubuntu14.04 on Zedboard

 ###Environment of build